Table of Content

 Most experts prefer to err on the side of caution.
 There is a list, although not all proven, of chemicals to avoid during pregnancy in order for you and your baby to grow healthily.
 This includes:-

-Some anti-aging skin care products use a type of retinol called retinoids.
+Some anti-ageing skincare products use a type of retinol called retinoids.
 This ingredient can help reverse acne and reduce fine lines by helping surface-level skin cells exfoliate faster and boost collagen production.

 Vitamin A is a crucial nutrient for optimal skin.
 Once consumed or absorbed via the skin, your body converts it to retinol.
 Although the amount of retinoids absorbed by topical products is likely quite low, birth defects have been linked to high doses of retinoids.